What's Wrong With Agriculture?

 Chemical fertilizers are like shots in the arm to the soil.
 They stimulate a much greater plant growth.
 This growth means a speeded-up consumption of organic matter.
 But chemical fertilizers can neither add to the humus content nor replace it.
 They do much more than just speed up the consumption of humus, however.
 They also destroy the physical properties of the soil and its life.
 When they are put into the soil, they dissolve and seek natural combinations with other minerals already in the soil.
-Some of these new combinations glut the plants, causing them to become unbalanced.
-Others remain in the soil, many in the form of poisons.
-For example, when sulphate of ammonia is used as a fertilizer, the ammonia is taken into the plant, while the sulphate, left free, joins itself to hydrogen in the soil and becomes sulphuric acid, a combination that is deadly to the natural organisms in the soil.
+Some of these new combinations glut the plants, causing them to become UNBALANCED.
+Others remain in the soil, many in the form of POISONS.
+For example, when sulphate of ammonia is used as a fertilizer, the ammonia is taken into the plant, while the sulphate, left free, joins itself to hydrogen in the soil and becomes SULFURIC ACID, a combination that is deadly to the natural organisms in the soil.
 Use of nitrate of soda brings similar results.
-Plants use the nitrogen and reject the sodium, which then joins with carbon dioxide to form sodium carbonate, which is washing soda.
-This compound is likewise poisonous to the soil.
-Other chemicals used as fertilizers follow the same pattern in adding various pollutants to the soil (ibid, Walter and Shurter).
+Plants use the nitrogen and reject the sodium, which then joins with carbon dioxide to form sodium carbonate, which is WASHING SODA.
+This compound is likewise POISONOUS to the soil.
+Other chemicals used as fertilizers follow the same pattern in adding various pollutants to the soil.
+When bacteria and other soil life is killed, plant nutrients become "locked up." (ibid, Walter and Shurter).

 Further, manufactured fertilizers alone cannot supply what the soil needs to produce abundant, healthy crops.
 Plants need much more than NPK!
 They need many other secondary and trace elements -- all in the proper balance.
 And they need the teeming microbial life that helps them absorb the minerals.
 The margin between too much and too little is often very slight.
 Mineral excesses in plants -- now common -- are often more dangerous than deficiencies.
 Too much nitrogen weakens the plant.
 It grows lush and watery tissue, becomes more susceptible to disease, and the protein quality suffers (ibid, Walter and Shurter).